EffrenAnthony/deel-challenge/questions.md

 - Map the state
 - Map the life cycle methods
 - Map the render method
-- Write the base code for a funcitional component
+- Write the base code for a functional component
-- Copy the jsx elements that was in the render method to return it in the funcitonal component
+- Copy the jsx elements that was in the render method to return it in the functional component
-- Replace the life cycle methos with proper hooks like useEffect to handle request for example
+- Replace the life cycle methods with proper hooks like useEffect to handle request for example
 - Use the hook useState in each state that we map in the class component
 - Implement set state methods where necessary.